MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-paths.md

 The following sections provide the supported upgrade paths to the different [!INCLUDE[prod_short](../developer/includes/prod_short.md)] releases.

 > [!NOTE]
-> Minor updates are regularly made available for the major releases.
-Make sure you upgrade to an update of the release version that is compatible with your source source version.
+> Minor updates are regularly made available for each release wave.
+Not all minor updates between two releases are compatible.
+Make sure you upgrade to a release update that's compatible with your current version.
 Otherwise, you might encounter problems upgrading the application.
 For more information, see [Dynamics 365 Business Central Upgrade Compatibility Matrix](./upgrade-v14-v15-compatibility.md?branch=2020rw1-upgrade).

 ## Upgrade to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2021 Release Wave 2 (v19)